In this article, we will address the following three basic questions:

 Then, on page 127 of the same book, Graham says, “I believe this is one of the tests of the Spirit-filled life.
 Is Christ becoming more and more evident in my life?
 Are people seeing more of Him, and less of me?”

-[For a discussion of how a Christian can become filled with the Holy Spirit, please see our article entitled “Is It Important for a Christian to Be Filled with the Holy Spirit?”]
+[For a discussion of how a Christian can become filled with the Holy Spirit, click on “Importance of Being Filled with the Holy Spirit.”]

 Fruit of the Holy Spirit